THE CRAIG SCHOOL | 4TH GRADE | IRVINE, CA

 We've already tried accommodations.
 What makes TCS different?

 Accommodations modify a traditional system to make it more accessible.
 TCS is a different system.
-The classroom structure, the student-to-teacher ratio, the daily routines, and the pacing were all designed around students with ADHD and executive functioning challenges - not adapted for them after the fact.
-That distinction matters, and it's why families who've exhausted the accommodation route often find TCS produces results nothing else did.
+The classroom structure, the student-to-teacher ratio, the daily routines, and the pacing were all designed around students with ADHD and executive functioning challenges — not adapted for them after the fact.
+That's why families who've exhausted the accommodation route often find TCS produces results nothing else did.

 Is there a waitlist?